WackyWizards/SBox-Observation/README.md

 # Observation
-An I'm on Observation Duty clone, made in S&Box.
-Licensed under MIT.
+An I'm On Observation Duty clone, made in S&Box.

 ## Contributions
 All contributions are welcome by creating a pull request.